Deepwater Horizon oil spill: Explosion

 At approximately 7:45 pm CDT, on 20 April 2010, high-pressure methane gas from the well expanded into the marine riser and rose into the drilling rig, where it ignited and exploded, engulfing the platform.
-Eleven missing workers were never found despite a three-day U.S. Coast Guard (USCG) search operation and are believed to have died in the explosion.
+Eleven missing workers were never found despite a three-day U.S. Coast Guard (USCG) search operation and are believed to have died in the explosion or its aftermath.
 Ninety-four crew members were rescued by lifeboat or helicopter, 17 of whom were treated for injuries.
 The Deepwater Horizon sank on the morning of 22 April 2010.

 Volume and extent of oil spill

 The oil leak was discovered on the afternoon of 22 April 2010 when a large oil slick began to spread at the former rig site.
 The oil flowed for 87 days.
 BP originally estimated a flow rate of 1000 to 5000 oilbbl/d.
 The Flow Rate Technical Group (FRTG) estimated the initial flow rate was 62000 oilbbl/d.
 The total estimated volume of leaked oil approximated 4.9 e6oilbbl with plus or minus 10% uncertainty, including oil that was collected, making it the world's largest accidental spill.
-BP challenged the higher figure, saying that the government overestimated the volume.
+BP challenged the higher figure, saying that the government overestimated the prefaced volume.
 Internal emails released in 2013 showed that one BP employee had estimates that matched those of the FRTG, and shared the data with supervisors, but BP continued with their lower number.
 The company argued that government figures do not reflect over 810000 oilbbl of oil that was collected or burned before it could enter the Gulf waters.

-According to the satellite images, the spill directly affected 70000 sqmi of ocean, which is comparable to the size of Oklahoma.
+According to the satellite images, the spill directly affected 70000 sqmi of ocean, comparable to the area of Oklahoma.
 By early June 2010, oil had washed up on 125 mi of Louisiana's coast and along the Mississippi, Florida, and Alabama coastlines.
 Oil sludge appeared in the Intracoastal Waterway and on Pensacola Beach and the Gulf Islands National Seashore.
 In late June, oil reached Gulf Park Estates, its first appearance in Mississippi.
 In July, tarballs reached Grand Isle and the shores of Lake Pontchartrain.
 In September a new wave of oil suddenly coated 16 mi of Louisiana coastline and marshes west of the Mississippi River in Plaquemines Parish.
 In October, weathered oil reached Texas.
 As of July 2011, about 491 mi of coastline in Louisiana, Mississippi, Alabama and Florida were contaminated by oil and a total of 1074 mi had been oiled since the spill began.
 As of December 2012, 339 mi of coastline remain subject to evaluation and/or cleanup operations.
 The reported 3.19 million barrels of spilled oil was not the only effect of this disaster.
-There was a report detailing the release of thousands of tons of hydrocarbon gases (HC) into the atmosphere.
+A report detailed the release of thousands of tons of hydrocarbon gases (HC) into the atmosphere.